Your support now shares your drive for customer happiness

 On the off chance that you do need to upload something to Drive, you don’t need to worry about attachment limits because Google Drive allows you upto 5TB per file for its uploads (you read that right).
 Even if you have an enthusiastic bunch of employees who’re eating up all your free space, you don’t have to worry because Google Drive Unlimited’s got your back.

 The only thing you need to do is make sure that both the agent and the customer have a Gmail (or Google Apps) account – mandatory for the integration.
-Here’s a solution article that’ll walk you through the whole process and help you get the integration up and running.

 Have any questions?
 Please feel free to reach out to us at email@example.com.
 We’re always happy to help.